Yoast/wordpress-seo/readme.txt

 * Replaces `.substr()` with `.substring()` in JS files since it's deprecated.
 * Stops showing deprecation warnings when retrieving data for paid add-ons goes wrong.
 * Stops showing notifications about incompatibility with the WooCommerce's new beta product editor, after WooCommerce is deactivated.
-* Stops showing notifications prompting to install Yoast Woo SEO, after WooCommerce is deactivated.
+* Stops showing a notification prompting to install Yoast Woo SEO, after WooCommerce is deactivated.

 = 22.3 =